Build your resume and fast-track your career

 - Advance economic development by increasing the area talent pool

 The Charlton College of Business was recently named as a top-performer in the 2021 U.S. News & World Report, ranked 166 out of 514 AACSB Institutions.
 The Charlton College of Business has students open to work and learn in the following business disciplines:

 - Accounting, banking, budgeting, finance, financial planning, investments, and insurance

 - Customer service, marketing, sales, and social media

 - Management, management information systems (MIS), and operations management

 An internship is a professional learning experience of supervised training and on-the-job learning events and activities.
 Not all work experiences are internships.
 Roles that merely require the student to perform clerical, routine or repetitive tasks are not considered internships.

-Internships have clearly defined beginning and end dates, and include a job description.
+- Internships have clearly defined beginning and end dates.